RennyMatis2000/Train-Graph-Theory-Activities/README.md

-# Train-Graph-Theory-Activities
+# Train Graph Theory Activities
+Uses Graph Theory to solve four questions as an implementation in Python about Train lines

-Graph theoretical activities coded in Python: Activity 1 is the function maxMinTransfers, Activity 2 is the function assignCrew, Activity 3 is the function trainSchedule, Activity 4 is the function trackNetworkCapacity
+Activity 1 is the function maxMinTransfers

+Activity 2 is the function assignCrew

+Activity 3 is the function trainSchedule

+Activity 4 is the function trackNetworkCapacity